wsadza/metal/.docs/40_development/structure/MONOLITHIC.md

 # Development - Structure - Monolithic - Orchiestration
 #####################################################
 --->
-### Orchiestration
+### Process Management

-Managing orchestration in a monolithic architecture can be challenging.
+Managing processes in a monolithic architecture can be challenging.
 However, using classic tools like supervisord can simplify the process significantly.

 > [!NOTE]
 > Supervisord is a client/server system that enables users to monitor and manage multiple processes on UNIX-like operating systems.